 TeamCity is the mature CI server, coming from the labs of the JetBrains company.
 JetBrains has established authority in the software development world, and their tools like WebStorm and ReSharper are used by developers worldwide.

 TeamCity offers all the features in its free version, but it is limited to the 100 build configurations and 3 build agents.
 Additional build agents and build configurations need to be purchased.
-Recently JetBrains started offering a cloud trial of TeamCity where you can try it out for one project without a hassle of installing it on premises.
-It lasts 60 days and export the project afterward.
+Recently JetBrains started offering a cloud trial of TeamCity where you can try it out for one project without a hassle of having to install it on-premises.
+It lasts 60 days and you can export the project afterward.

 Out of the box, TeamCity works on many different platforms and has the support for wide variety of tools and frameworks.
 There are many publicly available plugins, developed both by JetBrains and third parties.

 Despite being the Java-based solution, TeamCity offers the best .NET support among the tools on this list.
-There are also different enterprise packages, that scale by the number of agents needed.
+There are also different enterprise packages, that scale by the number of agents your company needs.